R-LaRoi/this-is-not-a-test-rachel-stroi/README.md

 - Do not submit PRs that contain: private keys, environment variables, proprietary information or code, copyrighted material, or anything you wouldn't want the entire internet to be able to have access to, as these will be rejected.

 ## Process
-- For your submissions please fork this repo, create a branch with your name and which exercise (a11y-audit, a11y-patterns, build-your-own-component, choose-your-own-adventure-code-demo), and then submit a PR to merge your repo into the branch for the job you are applying for (either accessibility-solutions or web-solutions branches).
+- For your submissions please fork this repo, create a branch with your name, and then submit a PR to merge your repo into the branch for the job you are applying for (either accessibility-solutions or web-solutions branches).
-- Example: candidate-name-a11y-audit --> merge into --> accessibility-solutions
 - Please organize your code into the folders provided for the exercises and into a top level folder with your name.
+- Example PR structure: candidate-name --> merge into --> accessibility-solutions (or web-solutions)
-- Example: accessibility_audit/candidate-name/(things here!)
+- Example contents: accessibility_audit/candidate-name/(things you did here!)
+- For simple text, please use markdown or html, try not to submit pdfs or word documents unless absolutely necessary

+## Exercises
+Each candidate track has two choices, with additional instructions in the folder provided in this repo.

-## Exercises to Choose from for Accessibility Solutions:
+### Exercises to Choose from for Accessibility Solutions:
 1. Accessibility audit of the homepage of any New York State website, using WCAG 2.2 AA.
-- This does not need to be exahustive.
-Since we are ruling out using automated tools, do your best to critique, evaluate, and demonstrate your ability to perform an accessibility

-2. Create an accessibile code pattern
+2. Create and discuss an accessibile code pattern
--

-## Exercises to Choose from for Web Solutions:
+### Exercises to Choose from for Web Solutions:
 1. Build a component from a NYS website with entirely your own code
-- examples:

 2. Choose your own adventure code demo of your choice